Most Recent Articles:

 Healing.
 I personally like the sound of the word, but what does it really mean?
 Many believe healing is synonymous with curing and it certainly can be, but it’s possible to be cured and not to have healed.
 Returning to wholeness is one definition of healing, and I...read more

 I moved myself across the country a few years ago – left everything familiar to begin life anew.
 After 18 years together, my ex-husband and I divorced.
 It sounds so cliché, but we seemed to be growing in different directions.
-Even though we were two peas in a pod...read more
+Even though we were two peas in a pod for...read more

 If you have any interest in natural medicine, you’re certainly familiar with acupuncture and have maybe even tried it.
 In fact, even if your medicine cabinet is chock full of prescription drugs, you’ve at least heard of acupuncture.
 It’s become that mainstream.
 But...read more